jettro/semi-website/_documentation/weaviate-cli/current/cluster/cluster-create.md

 ## Basics

-- You can create Weaviate Clusters through the Weaviate Cluster Service (WPC).
+- You can create Weaviate Clusters through the Weaviate Cluster Service (WCS).
 - Weaviate Clusters are managed weaviates.
 - Clusters are currently free and have a two week lifetime.